invertase/react-native-firebase/pages/typescript.md

 ```

 We firstly initialize a local state variable called `user`, and manually provide a type definition of that state item
-of `<Auth.User | null>`.
+of `<FirebaseAuthTypes.User | null>`.
 As we are unaware of the users authentication state, we initialize state with a value of `null`
 which is a valid type for this state.

 The `onAuthStateChanged` listener triggers with a `User` or `null` parameter whenever the users authentication state changes.
 The